EzlikDragon/EzlikDragon/README.md

 ## 👋 About Me

-I am a recent Computer Science graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent Bachelor of Science in Information Technology graduate with a profound interest in technology and a dedication to solving complex problems.
 My academic journey has led me to develop a strong passion for cybersecurity, particularly in defensive security operations.

 ## 🎯 Career Objective